IRT Flushing Line: Decline and rehabilitation

 As with much of the rest of the subway system, the IRT Flushing Line was allowed to deteriorate throughout the 1970s to the late 1980s.
 Structural defects that required immediate attention at the time were labeled as "Code Red" defects or "Red Tag" areas, and were numerous on the Flushing Line.
 Some columns that supported elevated structures on the Flushing Line were so shaky that trains did not run when the wind speed exceeded 65 mph.
 This was particularly widespread on the Flushing and the BMT Jamaica Lines.

-On May 13, 1985, a 4-year long project, $70 million project to overhaul the IRT Flushing Line commenced.
+On May 13, 1985, a 4-year-long, $70 million project to overhaul the IRT Flushing Line commenced.
 It forced single-tracking on much of the line during weekends, and the elimination of express service for the duration of the project.
 The MTA advertised this change by putting leaflets in the New York Times, the Staten Island Advance, the Daily News, and Newsday.
 The project laid new track, replaced or repaired concrete and steel structures, replaced wooden station canopies with aluminum, improved lighting, improved signage, and installed new ventilation and pumping equipment.
 Expanded service was provided when the Mets played home games or when there were sporting events in Flushing Meadows–Corona Park.
 Paradoxically, Flushing local trains had better on-time performance during the construction than before it started.